mickey-is-codin/data-science/README.md

                     <li>As I read more articles I'll include them in the web</li>
                 </ul>
             </p>
-        <li>Yelp</li>
+        <li>Yelp Analysis</li>
             <p>
                 A data science project inspired by a Joe Rogan podcast trying to determine whether or not the number of stars given in a review correlates to positivity or negativity of the review.
             </p>